HEP-FCC/fcc-tutorials/full-detector-simulations/Geometry/Geometry.md

           vis="ECALVis" >
 </detector>
 ```
-DD4hep’s plugin service will look in the components files it finds via the `LD_LIBRARY_PATH` (or `DD4HEP_LIBRARY_PATH` on macOS because of SIP) environment variables, and load the library on-demand, and then instantiate the function.
+DD4hep’s plugin service will look in the `*.components` files it finds via the `LD_LIBRARY_PATH` (or `DD4HEP_LIBRARY_PATH` on macOS because of SIP) environment variables, and load the library on-demand, and then instantiate the function.

 In order to now which library contains the GenericCalEndcap plugin